basaks/marketcrush/docs/usage.rst

 Breaking this down,

-- trend_follower invokes the trend following MA crossover algorithm
+- backtest invokes the trend following MA crossover algorithm
 - nifty.yaml is the config file which contains the location of the data file, and the strategy parameters